coderste/python-cs/README.md

 | ------------------------- | --------- | ------- | ---------- |
 | Creating Python List Quiz | 9         | 7       | 77%        |

+---

-### NOTES.md files
+### NOTES.md

-I leave some NOTES.md files in some folders to help jog my memory in the future on certain lessons on the course I might forget
+I will be taking notes on some lessons.
+These notes will be in the form of markdown within some folders.